Job satisfaction: Relationships and practical implications

 Job satisfaction can be indicative of work behaviors such as organizational citizenship, and withdrawal behaviors such as absenteeism, and turnover.
 Further, job satisfaction can partially mediate the relationship of personality variables and deviant work behaviors.
+The most important predictor of job satisfaction was perceived organizational support, followed by organizational health.
+Research shows that staying healthy boosts a person's mindset, which influences job satisfaction.
+Moreover, a corporate wellness program can positively shape how employees feel about their work environment and office conditions.
+Positive psychological capital was also predicted by organizational health, which was highly related to work satisfaction.

 One common research finding is that job satisfaction is correlated with life satisfaction.
 This correlation is reciprocal, meaning people who are satisfied with life tend to be satisfied with their job and people who are satisfied with their job tend to be satisfied with life.
 In fact, a 2016 FlexJobs survey revealed 97% of respondents believe a job that offered flexibility would positively impact their lives, 87% think it would help lower stress and 79% think the flexibility would help them live healthier.
 Additionally, a second survey of 650 working parents revealed that flexible work arrangements can positively affect people's personal health, as well as improve their romantic relationships and 99% of respondents believe a flexible job would make them a happier person in general.
 However, some research has found that job satisfaction is not significantly related to life satisfaction when other variables such as nonwork satisfaction and core self-evaluations are taken into account.